 N515-PA coming in to land on the RV Steadfast, with Cleveland in the background, September 2022.

-The targets for AVERT are two neighboring volcanoes, Okmok and Cleveland in Alaska, which both erupt frequently and explosively and are currently displaying different signs of unrest.
+The two initial targets for the AVERT project were two neighboring volcanoes, Okmok and Cleveland in Alaska, which both erupt frequently and explosively and are currently displaying different signs of unrest.
 Okmok is a “closed” volcano; the ground surface has been uplifting for years, a signal that has been hindcast to reveal stress-driven triggering weeks prior to the 2008 eruption.
-We will augment the existing Okmok network to a total of 8 continuous GPS instruments to inform real-time forecast models.
+During field campaigns from 2022–2024, we augmented the existing Okmok network to a total of 8 continuous GPS instruments to inform real-time forecast models.
 Cleveland is an “open” volcano, currently extruding a lava dome and commonly emitting a gas plume, and yet these gases are not measured in real-time.
-AVERT will bring both new GPS and gas data streams to Cleveland, and create a robust seismic array to augment the single existing instrument.
-The multi-sensor arrays on Okmok and Cleveland will serve as testbeds for the developing capabilities of satellite telemetry.
-As an open, community experiment, we invite participation of partners.
-This project serves as the first community experiment focused on anticipating eruptions, with open invitations to partners providing support of instrumentation, expertise or analysis.
+We brought both new GPS and gas data streams to Cleveland, and deployed additional seismic instruments to establish a robust, permanent seismic network.
+The multi-sensor arrays on Okmok and Cleveland have served as testbeds for the developing capabilities of satellite telemetry and field-testing our instrument platform.
+This work was conducted in collaboration with the Alaska Volcano Observatory.

 View of Ahmanilix, the newest cone within Okmok's caldera, in September 2022.
 Formed in the 2008 VEI 4 eruption, the cone has been etched and incised by weathering processes ever since, which has given rise to its unique and fascinating appearance.